nv-morpheus/Morpheus/docs/source/developer_guide/guides/3_simple_cpp_stage.md

 > **Note**: `InputT` and `OutputT` types are typically `shared_ptr`s to a Morpheus message type.
 For example, `std::shared_ptr<MessageMeta>`.
 This allows the reference counting mechanisms used in Python and C++ to share the same count, properly cleaning up the objects when they are no longer referenced.

-> **Note**: The C++ implementation of a stage must receive and emit the same message types as the Python implementation.

 > **Note**: The "Python" in the `PythonSource` & `PythonNode` class names refers to the fact that these classes read and write objects registered with Python, not the implementation language.

 ## A Simple Pass Through Stage

 As in our Python guide, we will start with a simple pass through stage which can be used as a starting point for future development of other stages.
 Note that by convention, C++ classes in Morpheus have the same name as their corresponding Python classes and are located under a directory named `_lib`.
 We will be following that convention.
 To start, we will create a `_lib` directory and a new empty `__init__.py` file.

 While our Python implementation accepts messages of any type (in the form of Python objects), on the C++ side we don't have that flexibility since our node is subject to C++ static typing rules.
 In practice, this isn't a limitation as we usually know which specific message types we need to work with.
+For this example we will be working with the `MultiMessage` as our input and output type, it is also a common base type for many other Morpheus message classes.
+This means that at build time our Python stage implementation is able to build a C++ node when the incoming type is a subclass of `MultiMessage`, while falling back to the existing Python implementation otherwise.

 To start with, we have our Morpheus and MRC-specific includes: